 What’s new

-We’ve been testing a range of new pants and trying out updated versions of our long time favorites:
+We’ve been testing some new pants and trying out updated versions of our long time favorites:

 Men’s Hiking Pants Overall Testing Scores